babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Cells Cloud SDK for .NET.md

 ## New Features & Enhancements in Version 20.7

-- Applied enhancement to the `CellsApi` constructor.
+There are some minor enhancements in this release.
 For the detailed notes, please visit [Aspose.Cells Cloud 20.7 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.7+Release+Notes).

 ## Read & Write Spreadsheet Formats